Are Genital Desensitizers Safe To Use?

 The Bottom Line

-Genital desensitizers contain local anesthetics and are designed to numb the external genitalia to enhance sexual activities.
+Genital desensitizers contain local anesthetics and are designed to numb the genitals to enhance sexual activities.
 When used in excess or too frequently, genital desensitizers can cause severe toxicity.
-Antidotes and medical treatments are available in hospital settings.
+Antidotes and medical treatments are available in hospitals.
 Delays in seeking medical care can result in more severe symptoms or even death.

 genital desensitizers man shopping at pharmacy

-Toxicity from lidocaine, as well as benzocaine, can also cause an illness called methemoglobinemia.
-Methemoglobinemia is a dangerous condition that occurs when human blood is unable to bind oxygen and deliver it to organs in the body.
-Patients with methemoglobinemia often experience shortness of breath, headache, and cyanosis (blue-tinged skin) due to a lack of oxygen.
+Toxicity from lidocaine or benzocaine can cause a dangerous condition called methemoglobinemia, which prevents human blood cells from carrying oxygen and delivering it to body tissues.
+People with methemoglobinemia often experience shortness of breath, headaches, and cyanosis (blue-tinged skin) from the lack of oxygen.
 Severe methemoglobinemia can result in seizures, heart problems, and death.
-The signs and symptoms of methemoglobinemia occur quickly, often within an hour of exposure to a causative agent.
-Many local anesthetics can cause methemoglobinemia, and benzocaine is responsible for more than half of the cases of methemoglobinemia related to local anesthetic drugs.
+The symptoms of methemoglobinemia can occur within an hour of exposure to lidocaine or benzocaine.
+Many local anesthetics can cause methemoglobinemia, and benzocaine is responsible for more than half of the methemoglobinemia cases related to local anesthetics.

-If you have a question about poisoning or adverse reactions related to use of genital desensitizers, use the webPOISONCONTROL® online tool or call 1-800-222-1222.
-Both options are free for the public, and available 24 hours a day.
+If you have a question about a poisoning or an adverse reactions related to use of genital desensitizers, use the webPOISONCONTROL online tool or call 1-800-222-1222.
+Both options are free, confidential, and available 24 hours a day.

 Kelly Johnson-Arbor, MD